We’re sons, brothers, husbands and friends.

 We’re income and insurance providers.
 We’re silent worriers.
 We’re gifted at building up confidence in our kids and shouldering all the pain for milestones never achieved.

 Some of us research and reach out about our kids’ conditions, some of us reach in and burrow down and get done what we must.
-Some of us have few friends who know the truth about what it is like to live in a world of special needs parenting.
+Some of us have few friends who know the truth about what it is like to live in a world of special needs parenting, especially as a dad.
 Some have few friends on purpose and some based on circumstance of our life.

 Some of us are accepting of what life has handed us.
 Some are not.
 It’s a good day when we realize that each path in special needs fathering is right when a father is present to witness the good and the bad.